Aditi0063/DECO2017-DEV-BLOG-start/posts/Reflection.md

 # Functional Requirement

 The core feature loop was shipped as intended - pitch posting, applying to projects, accepting and declining applicants, checklist progress tracking, multi-image upload, showcase page with star ratings and session-based authentication.
-The project status flow goes - open → completed → published; the owner/collaborator distinction is fully functional across all relevant pages.
+The project status flow goes - open → complete → published; the owner/collaborator distinction is fully functional across all relevant pages.

 Two areas grew beyond the original scope.
 The multi-userflow was the most underestimated as it initially seemed like a minor addition that revealed collaborators would need a different view of the checklist, project picker, publishing restrictions and required significant rework across multiple controllers and src.